Description

 Awarded to Sr. Lieutenant and Pilot Boris Emelyanovich Golubev (Борис Емельянович Голубев)

-This original order of the Red Banner is made of silver and enamels.
-It measures 39.57 mm in height, 34.68 mm in width and weighs 18.9 gram without its screwplate.
+Made of silver and enamels.
+It measures 39.57 mm in height, 34.68 mm in width and weighs 18.9 grams without its screwplate.
 The serial number is barely readable and it must be said that ones needs some ‘creativity’ to read the numbers.
 The source and circumstantial evidence however made us confident this is the actual award discussed.

-The condition of this order should not be the reason to purchase it and the award can not be graded since it laid buried for over 70 years.
-As a result it lost most of its enamels and the bottom end of the flagpole.
-What makes this order so special is the story behind it. which will be discussed in more detail below.
+The condition of this order should not be the primary reason for purchasing it, as it cannot be graded due to being buried for over 80 years.
+As a result, it has lost most of its enamel and the bottom end of the flagpole.
+What makes this order truly special is the story behind it, which will be explored in detail below.

 Brief, concrete description of his feat of arms or achievements: